Responsible Travel in Cambodia – A Comprehensive Guide

 Tip If You’re Happy With Service

 While tipping isn’t customary or expected in Cambodia, it’s appreciated.
 Do reward and encourage good service by tipping – whether it’s a hotel porter, housekeeping, waiter, tuk tuk driver, or guide.
 Tourists have a tendency not to tip in countries where it’s not customary but keep in mind that Cambodia is a desperately poor country.
-The average monthly wage for tourism sector workers is just US$80.
+The housekeeper who made your hotel bed and cleaned your room could be earning as little as US$80 a month, the friendly waitress at the restaurant you ate dinner at last night is probably earning around a hundred dollars a month, and the chef who cooked your meal might get US$130-150 if he’s lucky.
 Many workers take home just US$2 a day, struggling to put food on the table for their family.
 Imagine what an extra $1, $5 or even $10 can buy.

 Eating and Drinking